Our Process

 Phase 3

-• Utilize the sponsor, must be working up to at least the fourth step.
+Utilize the sponsor, who must work up to at least the fourth step.

 Phase 4